 The Introductory Sequence which addresses SMEA’s HDGCME theme;

 Subject Areas such as marine science, marine law, economics, etc.; and

 Analytic Skills including quantitative analysis, policy analysis, etc.

 Elective courses are intended to enhance the student’s knowledge of marine and environmental affairs in areas pertinent to the Capstone, Thesis project, and/or the student’s special interests.
 Electives provide the needed depth of understanding in substantive fields of inquiry and in methods of research and analysis.
 Most students take a combination of SMEA and external department coursework to gain a well rounded set of skills and perspectives.

-During the second year of study, students in the different tracks will not only focus on their culminating project (capstone for Professional track students and thesis for Thesis track students), but also will continue to take electives and core courses as required and not completed in the first year of study.
+During the second year of study, students in the different tracks will not only focus on their culminating project (capstone for Professional track students and thesis for Thesis track students), but also will continue to take electives and core courses as required.
 All three options will require a presentation sharing what they learned from either their thesis, capstone, or selected coursework with the SMEA community.